 Computer-Integrated Machining Technology

-The computer-integrated machining technology (CIMT) program teaches you how to safely use hand tools, power machines, computer-controlled equipment, and inspection tools.
-You’ll learn how to turn raw materials into finished parts using advanced software and precision machines.
+The computer-integrated machining technology (CIMT) program teaches you how to safely use machine tools, computer-controlled equipment, and inspection tools.
+You’ll learn how to turn raw materials into finished parts using advanced manufacturing and high-tech machining.

 What You Will Learn